ExaggeratedRumors/random-forest-classification-task/README.md

-# ClassificationRandomForest
+# Random Forest in classification task

-Low version of random forest in classification task.
+Project of a random forest algorithm in a machine learning classification task using information gain computation using entropy.
-Code includes data modifying and information gain calculating.